 We’re not meant to suffer.

-What is also clear from the many stories I hear, never mind what I read in the media, is that the shady people of this world are often reliant on us being nice (read: not making ‘waves’ by calling them on their BS and creating natural consequences).
+What is also clear from the many stories I hear, never mind what I read in the media, is that the shady people of this world are often reliant on us being nice (read: not making waves by calling them on their BS and creating natural consequences).

-They think our kind, loving, compassionate, sometimes over-empathetic ways will extend to giving them a free pass.
+Shady people think our kind, loving, compassionate, sometimes over-empathetic ways will extend to giving them a free pass.

 Karma doesn’t work on our beat, our set timeline, but it does come around in due course.

-We don’t need to shame us over having kept our silence but we do need to acknowledge the impact of that silence or the events themselves on our wellbeing and self-esteem, so that we can take care of ourselves.
+We don’t need to shame us over having kept our silence.
+However, we do need to acknowledge the impact of that silence or the events themselves on our well-being and self-esteem so that we can take care of ourselves.

-Subscribe and/or leave a review on iTunes (how-to guide here)–it really helps in growing the show!
+Subscribe and/or leave a review on Apple Podcasts (how-to guide here).
+It really helps in growing the show!
 If you’re new to podcasts, find out more about what they are and how to subscribe with this handy guide.